Botox Philadelphia, PA

 Recovery After Botox Injections

 There is no recovery time.
-Botox was the original “lunchtime procedure” because patients could have Botox injected in just 10-15 minutes and they could go right back to work or their other normal activities.
+Botox was the original “lunchtime procedure” because patients could have It injected in just 10-15 minutes, and they could go back to work or their other normal activities.
 There may be some slight swelling and redness at the injection sites.
-If that occurs, it resolves usually within a few hours.
+If that occurs, it usually resolves within a few hours.
 One thing that is important is for patients to refrain from rubbing the injection sites for 24 hours.
-This can cause the Botox to migrate to an unintended muscle
+This can cause the Botox to migrate to an unintended muscle.

 Will Botox Make My Face Look Overdone or Unnatural?

 Botox works by stopping muscles from contracting.
 These contractions form wrinkles on the upper third of the face.
 Rather than filling, and potentially overfilling, an area, Botox simply stops the muscle contractions that are forming the wrinkle on the surface skin above.